 Things To Do in Hue – Visit Hue Vietnam Tourist Attractions

 Wondering what to do in Hue?
-If you only have one day we would recommend visiting the Imperial Citadel of Hue.
+If you only have one day, we recommend visiting the Imperial Citadel of Hue.

 The best way to see the Imperial City is with a private walking tour with a local guide.
 Explore Hue’s most famous landmark, the citadel.
 Explore its network of pavilions, courtyards, moats, gardens, and walls.